eric-vo/mathworks-noise-suppression/README.md

 - **Sampling Rate:** 8 kHz

 ![Training](media/trainingModel.png)
 *Metrics from fine-tuning the pre-trained model.
-The two graphs display root mean square error (RMSE) and training loss over time.*
+The two graphs display the root mean square error (RMSE) and training loss of the model over time.*

 ## Dependencies
 - MATLAB R2025a or later